 21. Excess Holiday Items

-A few years back I realized that I was loathing decorating for Christmas simply because it had turned into an all day affair.
-I spent an afternoon taking down our collection to half of what it was and don’t miss anything I tossed.
+A few years back, I realized that I loathed decorating for Christmas simply because it had turned into an all-day affair.
+I spent an afternoon taking our collection down to half of what it was and don’t miss anything I tossed.

 22. Excess Recreational Gear

-Yes, you spent a lot of money on the fabric for that quilt, but if it has been sitting in a bag for 3 years now chances are you are not going to get to it.
+Yes, you spent a lot of money on the fabric for that quilt, but if it has been sitting in a bag for three years now, chances are you are not going to get to it.
 Put it in the yard sale and let someone who will finish it take it home.

 Jackets, snow pants, gloves, and winter boots.
-If there is no one next in line to wear these items or if you have more than one person can wear in one size then in the sell pile they go.
+If there is no one next in line to wear these items or if you have more than one person who can wear in one size, then in the sell pile they go.

 25. Stored and Forgotten Items

 What exactly is in that box in the corner of the attic that hasn’t been opened in years?
 Whatever it is, obviously, you are not using it, so it should go in the sell pile.

 Raid The Backyard Shed and/or Garage